 What is metabolic syndrome?

 - Abdominal obesity.
-This means having a waist circumference of more than 35 inches for women and more than 40 inches for men.
-An increased waist circumference is the form of obesity most strongly tied to metabolic syndrome.
+This means having a waist size of more than 35 inches for women and more than 40 inches for men.
+A larger waist size is most strongly tied to metabolic syndrome.

-- Triglyceride level of more than 150 mg/dL.
+- High triglyceride level.
+This means a level of more than 150 mg/dL before treatment.
 Triglycerides are a type of fat in the blood.
-If your level is high, you may have increased fatty deposits on the walls of your blood vessels.

 - Low HDL (good) cholesterol.
-Less than 40 mg/dL for men and less than 50 mg/dL for women is considered low.
+This means less than 40 mg/dL for men and less than 50 mg/dL for women.

 What causes metabolic syndrome?

-Experts don't fully understand what causes metabolic syndrome.
-Several factors are interconnected.
-Obesity plus a sedentary lifestyle contributes to risk factors for metabolic syndrome.
+Experts don't fully know what causes metabolic syndrome.
+Several factors are connected.
+Obesity plus an inactive lifestyle adds to risk factors for metabolic syndrome.
 These include high cholesterol, insulin resistance, and high blood pressure.
 These risk factors may lead to cardiovascular disease and type 2 diabetes.

 Who is at risk for metabolic syndrome?

-Knowing your risk factors for any disease can help guide you to take the appropriate actions.
-This includes changing behaviors and being monitored by your healthcare provider for the disease.
+Knowing your risk factors for any disease can help guide you to take helpful actions.
+This includes changing habits and being checked by your healthcare provider for the disease.

 Risk factors most closely tied to metabolic syndrome include: